the bellman I want to tell you a story

 in 1975, behind a wall on the second floor.
 At first, it was thought that a new owner had put them there to get attention for his ghost walks of the property.
 Years later, it turned out that this wasn’t true.

 More News: In 1982, the castle was added to the National Register of Historic Places; thanks to the Romano family who resided in the castle from 1967 to 1974.

 The First House

 The Wolvertons, four brothers from Canada, come to Cleveland to attend school.
 They build a two-story wooden house that they call Bachelor’s Hall.
 The Wolvertons enlist with the Union Army at the onset of the Civil War.
 Only two survive.

 The Tiedemann Family

 German immigrants Hannes and Louise Tiedemann purchase Bachelor’s Hall from Alonzo Wolverton and move in with their family.
-The Tiedemanns had six children in all, though only August, Emma, and Dora survived infancy.
+The Tiedemanns have six children in total, though only August, Emma, and Dora survive infancy.

 Following the sudden death of 15-year-old Emma Tiedemann in January of 1881, Hannes Tiedemann moves his family to their summer home in Lakewood.
 He tears down Bachelor’s hall and replaces it with the mansion that we know today as the Franklin Castle.

-In March of 1895, Louise Tiedemann dies at the Franklin Castle at the age of 57.
-Hannes Tiedemann remarries the following year and in 1897 moves permanently to his summer home in Lakewood.
+In March of 1895, Louise Tiedemann passes away at Franklin Castle at the age of 57.
+The following year, Hannes Tiedemann remarries, and in 1897, he moves permanently to his summer home in Lakewood.
 The deaths of Dora and August Tiedemann in 1906, followed by Hannes Tiedemann’s death in 1908, mark the end of the Tiedemann era.